Steven-Clements/greenhouse-api/developer-log.md

 ### Added

+Added the following files as part of this commit:

 - Created a new `login.js` to perform basic authentication for Users.
 - Created a new `auth-routes.js` to route requests related to authentication and email verification to an appropriate endpoint.
 - Created a new `Verification-Token.js` to define the properties and methods representing a Verification Token resource.